pflooky/data-caterer-docs/docs/roadmap/roadmap.md

 - UI for metadata and data generation
 - :material-check: Report for data generated and validation rules
 - Metadata stored in database
-- Integration with existing metadata services (i.e. amundsen, datahub)
+- Integration with existing metadata services (i.e. Amundsen, Datahub, Schema Registry)
 - Data dictionary
     - Business definitions of fields that can be referenced for metadata across all data sources
 - :material-check: Verification rules after data generation